 Eagle Watching Season Has Returned!

 Each year at this time, people who live or travel along the Mississippi or Illinois rivers, turn their eyes to the sky for signs that the eagles have landed!
-Eagle watching is a huge activity during the winter months and is perfect for anyone who has an eagle with fishappreciation for this majestic bird!
+Eagle watching is a huge activity during the winter months and is perfect for anyone who has an appreciation for this majestic bird!
 Families, nature lovers, photographers and more enjoy the thrill of the challenge to find those special places where eagle sightings are common.
 A few of my photographer friends have already made weekly trips to photograph the eagles in flight.
 I even looked to the sky…and the river…for signs of any eagles the other day as I drove north on Highway 79 on the Missouri side of the river…but I was there midday which is usually not their active time.

 Best Time to Spot Bald Eagles?